unsalted-crumbs/unsalted-crumbs/README.md

 Dnt - Do Not Touch

-w2i - Whisper To Interact
+W2I - Whisper To Interact

-syn - Synpath (relates very strongly/deeply with a fictional character, i don't see that person as myself)
+syn - SYNpath (relates very strongly/deeply with a fictional character, i don't see that person as myself)

 iw(e)c - Interact with (extreme) caution